-5.4 Paternity leave
+5.4 Paternity Leave

-Employees with six months' service will be entitled to take paternity leave if they expect to have parental responsibility for a child and they are either the mother's partner or one of the adoptive parents.
+Employees with 26 weeks' continuous service, either ending with the 15th week before the expected week of childbirth or ending the week in which agency notifies you have been matched with a child, will be entitled to take paternity leave if they expect to have parental responsibility for a child and they are either the mother's partner or one of the adoptive parents.
 The purpose of the leave must be either to care for the child or to provide support for the child's mother or adoptive parent.
+This policy relates to a child whose expected week of childbirth (EWC) is after 6 April 2024 or whose placement date, or expected date of entry into Great Britain for adoption, is on or after 6 April 2024.
+For a child whose EWC or placement date is before this, please speak to your manager in order to discuss your rights regarding paternity leave.